CTownsdin/PS_TDD_as_a_design_tool/README.md

 www.PluralSight.com
 is a great place to find professional training and tutorials on many topics.

 This repo saves some code I'm working on from this series:
-PluralSight, 'TDD As A Design Tool'
+**'TDD As A Design Tool'**

-TDD Angular, MEAN stack app, with grunt, karma, etc.
+Test driven development with Angular, MEAN stack apps, with grunt, karma, etc.